-Articles will only be accepted by the KAM Publication Committee from current members of KAM.
+Articles will only be accepted by the KAM Communications Committee from current members of KAM.
 If the submission is sent by a non-member, KAM reserves the right to deny inclusion of the article into the Metes and Bounds newsletter at any time.

 Articles written by members of private-sector businesses should not resemble a “sales pitch.”
 We have a separate mechanism for advertising a company’s artwork, and that is where such information should be kept.
-If at any time a submitted article begins to resemble solicitation or an advertisement for a company’s business, KAM and KAM’s Publication Committee reserves the right to edit and/or reject the submitted article.
+If at any time a submitted article begins to resemble solicitation or an advertisement for a company’s business, KAM and KAM’s Communications Committee reserves the right to edit and/or reject the submitted article.

 Articles in PDF format are not acceptable.
 Supplemental files (graphics, photos) in PDF format are not acceptable.
 The text of the article should be in text editable format like Microsoft Word, etc.

 Title: The title serves as the author’s invitation to a diverse audience; it should be chosen with care.
 Authors must provide identifying information on the first page of the article, including the name(s) of the author(s), his/her/their affiliations and/or contact information, bio sketches, or acknowledgements.
 Some or all of this information may be moved to the end of the article.